Blue Mountain Lake (hamlet), New York

-Blue Mountain Lake is an affluent hamlet in the town of Indian Lake of Hamilton County, New York, United States, at the intersection of New York Routes 28, 28N and 30.
+Blue Mountain Lake is a scenic hamlet in the town of Indian Lake of Hamilton County, New York, United States, at the intersection of New York Routes 28, 28N and 30.
 Blue Mountain Lake also refers to the lake on the banks of which the hamlet is situated.
 Blue Mountain Lake is approximately 90 mi north of Utica and about 90 mi northwest of Albany.
 The place is named after the mountain peak, Blue Mountain.

 The principal outdoor attractions include camping, boating and hiking, supported by the several guest lodges in the area - at least one of which features and actively promotes the absence of televisions, telephones and radios in their rooms.
 The Adirondack Museum is located just outside the hamlet of Blue Mountain Lake, within walking distance east on Route 30.
 The Adirondack Lakes Center for the Arts provides year-round theatre and music performances, art galleries, workshops and classes.